St. Augustine, Florida: Early exploration

+Before the Spanish arrived in 1565, the area of St. Augustine was inhabited by the Timucua, who lived in villages along the St. Johns River.
+They farmed, fished, hunted, and maintained trade networks with neighboring groups.
+Their social structures included hereditary chiefs and organized ceremonies.

 The first European known to have explored the coasts of Florida was the Spanish explorer and governor of Puerto Rico Juan Ponce de León, who likely ventured in 1513 as far north as the vicinity of the future St. Augustine.
 He named the peninsula, which he believed to be an island, La Florida and claimed it for the Spanish crown.

-According to a letter written by Francisco López de Mendoza Grajales, the Spanish arrived on September 8, 1565, with soldiers, sailors, priests, and settlers.
-Francisco López, the chaplain of the Indies Fleet led by Captain General Don Pedro Menéndez de Aviles, described how they named the area “St. Augustine” because they first sighted land on the feast day of Saint Augustine.
-The Spanish held a religious ceremony and a meal with local Native Americans, which some historians consider the first communal Thanksgiving in what is now the United States.
-They tried to establish friendly relations with the Indigenous people and building a fort, houses, and a church.
-His letter gives a personal account of the founding and shows the early Spanish goals of settlement, defense, and religious mission.